| || |

 The Faculty of Health Sciences houses the following schools, departments and institutes:

-Studies for exchange students in the Faculty of Health Sciences include selected courses and examinations from the basic curriculum.
+Studies for exchange students in the Faculty of Health Sciences (list of courses in pdf) include selected courses and examinations from the basic curriculum.
 The subjects may vary annually.
 Students of Medicine may also carry out clinical practice at several clinics of the Kuopio University Hospital.

 Faculty of Science and Forestry